 So, if you want to buy ATOM with Canadian dollars, you’ll have to buy it with another fiat or crypto currency.
 To do this, you have to first deposit your Canadian dollars on an exchange.
 Or, after ensuring the exchange you have chosen lets you buy ATOM in the currency, US dollars.
 Supposing you want to buy ATOM with CAD, you then need to buy a cryptocurrency that pairs with ATOM.
 You can check which one you need by typing ATOM into the coin ticker bar, and then pick a pairing that also supports CAD trades.
 Often, this will be a stablecoin, like USDC or USDT, or a major coin like Bitcoin or Ethereum.

 Once you have bought your ATOM, it’ll go into the wallet held on the exchange.
-This is known as a ‘custodial’ wallet, since the exchange is looking after your money, a little like how a bank looks after the money in your account.
+This is known as a "custodial" wallet, since the exchange is looking after your money, a little like how a bank looks after the money in your account.
 However, since many of these exchanges are scarcely regulated, it is generally advisable to self-custody… There are two ways to do this.
-The first is to store it in a web or mobile wallet, like MetaMask or Trust Wallet.
-The second, which is slightly more secure, is to store it on a hardware wallet like a Ledger or a Trezor, and then store this wallet in your house.
+The first is to store it in a web or mobile wallet.
+The second, which is slightly more secure, is to store it on a hardware wallet, and then store this wallet in your house.
 These are ‘non-custodial’ solutions, since looking after the money becomes your sole responsibility.